TurboWarp/extensions/docs/Lily/Video.md

 Reports the selected property of the specified video.

 **Available properties:**
-- current time -- Current playback position, in seconds
+- current time: Current playback position, in seconds
-- duration -- Total length of the video, in seconds
+- duration: Total length of the video, in seconds
-- volume -- Current volume, from 0 to 100
+- volume: Current volume, from 0 to 100
-- width -- Native width, in pixels
+- width: Native width, in pixels
-- height -- Native height, in pixels
+- height: Native height, in pixels
-- playback rate -- Current playback speed (1 is normal speed)
+- playback rate: Current playback speed (1 is normal speed)

 ---